sguizard/analysis-isoseq/README.md

 -   Richard Kuo for his valuable advice on isoseq analysis
 -   The Workpackage 2 of Gene-Switch Project for their fruitful discussions and remarks
--   The Mick Watson group for their support
+-   Mick Watson group for their support
 -   The nf-core community for their help in the developement of this pipeline

 This pipeline has been developed as part of the GENE-SWitCH project.
 This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the grant agreement n° 817998.